ErikDeBruijn/TeslaFTW/README.md

 ![Screenshots](https://raw.github.com/ErikDeBruijn/TeslaFTW/master/Pebble-Screenshots.png)

-It uses the Tesla API.
-To control your Tesla.
+It uses the Tesla API to control your Tesla.
 It will allow you to do things like the following:

  - Turn on/off A/C (or car pre-heating in winter)
  - See indoor and outdoor temperature